-- i.
-Supervisors will periodically check the cleanliness, maintenance, and use of City vehicles in their operation. - ii.
-Supervisors will review monthly fuel and maintenance reports and report problems or anomalies to the Department head. - iii.
+- 1. Supervisors will periodically check the cleanliness, maintenance, and use of City vehicles in their operation. - 2.
+Supervisors will review monthly fuel and maintenance reports and report problems or anomalies to the Department head. - 3.
 Departments may develop and fund a Safe Driver Awards Program for their respective operations.
 Each Department has an opportunity to demonstrate appreciation to City drivers and heavy equipment operators who have performed jobs for a predetermined period of time without a City vehicle accident or property damage.
 A Safe Driver Awards Program is optional and may be created or removed by the Department at any time.
 Department Heads or designee will be responsible for developing their own program.
 The program must be reviewed and approved by the Human Resources Safety Division prior to implementation.
-Eligibility for Safe Driver Award Programs must minimally incorporate both: - (1) Employee vehicle/equipment accident history; - (2) Employee safety violations related to this policy. - iv.
+Eligibility for Safe Driver Award Programs must minimally incorporate both:

+- a) Employee vehicle/equipment accident history; - b) Employee safety violations related to this policy. - 4.
 Each Department must create and maintain a Driver file for each employee who is authorized to drive a city vehicle as part of their regular job duties.
 A City Driver's file may be electronic or paper copy, and must be safe guarded with limited user access.
 These files and processes are subject to audits and may be used for internal investigations, compliance, or open records requests.
-At a minimum, the file shall contain:

-- (1) A legible copy of the employees current, valid Tennessee driver's license; - (2) The job description or other document which outlines the type of City vehicle the City driver is authorized to operate; - (3) A signed statement from the employee acknowledging receipt of; - a. this policy, - b. the Vehicle Use Policy, and when applicable - c. the Commercial Motor Vehicle Program; - (4) A defensive driving certificate if available; - (5) A copy of the City driver vehicle accident reports including the determination of preventability; - (6) A copy of all safe driving awards or other driving recognitions if available; - (7) A copy of any disciplinary action associated with failure to follow this policy. - (8) Copies of specific training documentation related to this policy or safe operation of City equipment.
+At a minimum, the file shall contain: - a) A legible copy of the employee's current, valid Tennessee driver's license; - b) The job description or other document which outlines the type of City vehicle the City driver is authorized to operate; - c) A signed statement from the employee acknowledging receipt of; - (1) this policy, - (2) the Vehicle Use Policy, and when applicable - (3) the Commercial Motor Vehicle Program; - d) A defensive driving certificate if available; - e) A copy of the City driver vehicle accident reports including the determination of preventability; - f) A copy of all safe driving awards or other driving recognitions if available; - g) A copy of any disciplinary action associated with failure to follow this policy. - h) Copies of specific training documentation related to this policy or safe operation of City equipment.

-2) TAKE HOME VEHICLE USE POLICY
+2. TAKE HOME VEHICLE USE POLICY